 (By Joy Overbeck, '76 Contributor) When Megyn Kelly in the Fox GOP debate asked Wisconsin Governor Scott Walker if he would “really let a mother die rather than have an abortion” I could actually hear

 Acknowledging the humanity of an unborn child is always the right thing to do, and it shouldn't always have to be discussed in the context of abortion.
 That's why the recently introduced "Offenses Against Unborn

+Originally published in the Washington Times.
 In June I was at a Cory Gardner for Senate get-together.
 The Colorado Republican candidate told a roomful of friends that he was surprised to see his Democratic opponent, Mark Udall, running ads accusing Gardner of banning birth control – since Gardner had just picked up his wife’s birth control pills.
 Everybody laughed.

+(’76 Editor) As a signer of the Manhattan Declaration on religious liberty, sanctity of life, and dignity of marriage, issued in November 2009, I received the following update from organizers Robert George, Timothy George, and Charles Colson.
+If you have not already signed, I urge you to click the link and do so at once.
 Dear Colleague: Thank you for your support of the Manhattan Declaration.
 It is off to an amazing start – over 370,000 signers and growing.
 And it is indeed historic: Evangelicals, Catholics, Anglicans, and Eastern Orthodox Christians uniting to give common witness to the sanctity of human life, the dignity of marriage, and religious liberty for all persons.